Thunder VPN isn’t the worse free VPN we’ve tested, but it has a lot of improvement to undertake before we can recommend it.

 2. Only 10 Server Locations

 Thunder VPN presents 10 server locations but some of these are illusionary.
-The Netherlands, as far as we could tell, isn’t actually available as a server.
+For example, The Netherlands, as far as we can tell, isn’t actually available as a server.
 When connecting to that server we only ever got a French IP.